Last updated: 21 June 2026

 -

-Do not include complete payment-card details, security codes or passwords.
+Do not provide complete payment-card details, security codes or passwords.

-If an accidental duplicate payment is confirmed, we will initiate the applicable refund promptly.
+If a duplicate payment is confirmed, we will issue the applicable refund without undue delay.

-When investigating or responding to a payment dispute, we may provide relevant information to payment providers, banks, card networks and dispute-resolution services.
+When investigating or responding to a dispute, we may provide relevant information to banks, payment providers, card networks and dispute-resolution services.

 -